 for practicing educational professionals.
 It is an innovative programme that harnesses the experience of excellent doctoral research at Cambridge in order to generate, develop and disseminate professional knowledge and support innovation that will have social, educational and practical impact.
 My research project explores how we can better support young people's transition from school to work.

 St. John Amulance is the UK's leading First Aid charity.
 We believe that it’s absolutely unacceptable that so many people die needlessly – because no one could give them First Aid when they needed it.
 So we teach people, including our own young volunteers called Badgers and Cadets, so that they can be the difference between a life lost and a life saved.
-As National Youth Engagement Adviser I support the development and delivery of our youth strategy and programmes.
+As National Commissioner for Young People I support the development and delivery of our youth strategy and programmes.